mattynewts9/Matty/README.md

 **`Web Developer (Exploring Web Technologies with Enthusiasm and Precision)`**

 I’m a passionate web developer with experience in both traditional and Web 3 technologies.
 I’m enthusiastic about learning new skills, collaborating with other tech enthusiasts, and building impactful web applications.
-Also am a current learner of Mandarin chinese where i have reached HSK3 profiency.
+Also am a current learner of Mandarin chinese where I have reached HSK3 profiency.
 <hr>

 🌐 Web 3 Experience